danielnesterenko/Modified-TS-BC/README.md

 # Modified TS-BC
 Modified TS-BC is a modification of the [Targeted Search-Based Behavioral Cloning](https://pages.github.com/]https://github.com/JulianBvW/TS-BC) model for playing Minecraft.
-It looks for the most similar situation in relation to a prompted goal between the agent and a demonstration dataset, by comparing embeddings of different embedding spaces.
+It looks for the most similar situation in relation to a prompted goal between the agent and a demonstration dataset by comparing embeddings of different embedding spaces.

 See [thesis_presentation_modified_tsbc.pptx](https://github.com/user-attachments/files/16648347/thesis_presentation_modified_tsbc.pptx) for additional information.